 Wednesday’s tip for frugal living friendly meals featured the ever-so-inexpensive chili.
 There are so many ways that you can change up and re-invent chili; just do a simple internet search and get experimenting with your favourite chili recipe this week.

 Thursday’s power saving tip described how the places in which you position your fridge and dishwasher in the kitchen could cause higher electricity bills.
+Don’t place your dishwasher beside the refrigerator because the dishwasher gives off enough heat that it will warm the fridge, thus making it work harder to keep cool and burning more energy.

 Friday’s tip for frugal living was how to make your own ‘Magic Bag’ that can be heated or cooled for pain relief.
 All you need to do is take a clean old sock (this is a great use for odd socks!) and fill it with rice, closing off the end tightly with an elastic band.
 Then, when you want to use your very own DIY Magic Bag, simply pop it in the microwave for one minute.